ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 The application gateway can be reached on `https://apim-sample.dev`.
 However, because we've used a self-signed certificate and `apim-sample.dev` is not a registered domain, you'll have to update your hosts file to be able to reach the application gateway.

-Locate the public IP address resource in the Azure Portal, open it and copy the IP address.
+Locate the public IP address resource of the application gateway (`pip-agw-validate-client-certificate`) in the Azure Portal, open it and copy the IP address.
 Open your hosts file (`C:\Windows\System32\drivers\etc\hosts` on Windows, `/private/etc/hosts` on Mac or `/etc/hosts` on Linux) and add the following line, replacing `<your-public-ip-address>` with the IP address you copied.

 ```
 <your-public-ip-address> apim-sample.dev